dmranck/ticketutil/README.md

 This module allows you to create, update, and resolve tickets in each tool.
-Along with these three core functions, lower-level tool-specific functions are supported - adding and removing watchers in JIRA, transitioning tickets through a project's workflow in JIRA, adding comments in JIRA and RT, etc.
+Along with these three core functions, lower-level tool-specific functions are supported - adding and removing watchers in JIRA, transitioning tickets through a project's workflow in JIRA, editing fields in JIRA and Redmine, etc.

 ## Table of contents
 - [Installation](#installation)